buhao8/RPi-Ethernet/README.md

 # Setup
 To use, you must configure for the wired network "Shared to other computers" under "Method" in the IPv4 tab of the NetworkManager GUI.

-For those running Ubuntu 18.04LTS, you must run
+For those who cannot find the wired network option in their network settings, try

 `nm-connection-editor`